xyOz-dev/Roo-Code-Docs/docs/features/custom-modes.md

 * Allows optimizing the model selection for specific tasks
 * Example: `{"model": "gpt-4", "temperature": 0.2}`

-### Mode-Specific Custom Instructions Files
+### Mode-Specific Instructions via Files/Directories

-In addition to the `customInstructions` property in JSON, you can use a dedicated file for mode-specific instructions:
+In addition to the `customInstructions` property in JSON, you can provide mode-specific instructions via files in your workspace.
+This is particularly useful for:

-1. Create a file named `.roorules-{mode-slug}` in your workspace root
-   * Replace `{mode-slug}` with your mode's slug (e.g., `.roorules-docs-writer`)
-2. Add your custom instructions to this file
-3. Roo Code will automatically apply these instructions to the specified mode

-This approach is particularly useful for:
-* Keeping lengthy instructions separate from your mode configuration
+*   Organizing lengthy or complex instructions into multiple, manageable files.
-* Managing instructions with version control
+*   Managing instructions easily with version control.
-* Allowing non-technical team members to modify instructions without editing JSON
+*   Allowing non-technical team members to modify instructions without editing JSON.

+There are two ways Roo Code loads these instructions, with a clear preference for the newer directory-based method:

+**1. Preferred Method: Directory-Based Instructions (`.roo/rules-{mode-slug}/`)**

+*   **Structure:** Create a directory named `.roo/rules-{mode-slug}/` in your workspace root.
+Replace `{mode-slug}` with your mode's slug (e.g., `.roo/rules-docs-writer/`).
+*   **Content:** Place one or more files (e.g., `.md`, `.txt`) containing your instructions inside this directory.
+You can organize instructions further using subdirectories; Roo Code reads files recursively, appending their content to the system prompt in **alphabetical order** based on filename.
+*   **Loading:** All instruction files found within this directory structure will be loaded and applied to the specified mode.

+**2. Fallback (Backward Compatibility): File-Based Instructions (`.roorules-{mode-slug}`)**

+*   **Structure:** If the `.roo/rules-{mode-slug}/` directory **does not exist or is empty**, Roo Code will look for a single file named `.roorules-{mode-slug}` in your workspace root (e.g., `.roorules-docs-writer`).
+*   **Loading:** If found, the content of this single file will be loaded as instructions for the mode.

+**Precedence:**

+*   The **directory-based method (`.roo/rules-{mode-slug}/`) takes precedence**.
+If this directory exists and contains files, any corresponding root-level `.roorules-{mode-slug}` file will be **ignored** for that mode.
+*   This ensures that projects migrated to the new directory structure behave predictably, while older projects using the single-file method remain compatible.

+**Combining with JSON `customInstructions`:**

+*   Instructions loaded from either the directory or the fallback file are combined with the `customInstructions` property defined in the mode's JSON configuration.
-Note: If both `.roorules-{mode-slug}` and the `customInstructions` property exist, they will be combined, with the file contents appended after the JSON property.
+*   Typically, the content from the files/directories is appended after the content from the JSON `customInstructions` property.

 ## Configuration Precedence